gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For a detailed description on how to mitigate this change, please see the [upgrade guide for details](userguide/upgrading_version_7.html#removes_implicit_add_opens_for_test_workers).

+### Options for debugging the JVM over network with Java 9+

+A Java test or application child process started by Gradle may [run with debugging options](userguide/java_testing.html#sec:debugging_java_tests) that make it accept debugger client connections over the network.
+If the debugging options only specify a port for the server socket but not the host address, the Java versions 9 and above will only listen on the loopback network interface, that is, they will only accept connections from the same machine.
+Older Java versions accept connections through all interfaces in this case.

+In this release, a new property `host` is added to [`JavaDebugOptions`](javadoc/org/gradle/process/JavaDebugOptions.html) for specifying the debugger host address along with the port.
+On Java 9 and above, a special host address value `*` can be used to make the debugger server listen on all network interfaces.
+Otherwise, the host address should be one of the addresses of the current machine's network interfaces.

+Similarly, a new Gradle property `org.gradle.debug.host` is now supported for [running the Gradle process with the debugger server](userguide/troubleshooting.html#sec:troubleshooting_build_logic) accepting connections via network on Java 9+.

 <!-- ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ADD RELEASE FEATURES ABOVE
 ==========================================================